Hungry Happenings

 • Remove the pop from the coating and allow excess coating to drip off.

-Tip: dip just the tip of the pop back into the chocolate several times.
+Dip just the tip of the pop back into the chocolate several times.
 This action will help to pull the excess coating off of the cereal treat.
 Then gently shake the pop a few times to remove the coating that is dripping from the tip of the pop.

 You'll want to put your dipped pops into the freezer within a few minutes of dipping them, or you will end up with white streaks on your red pops.
 So dip a few pops then freeze them.

-The number of pops you will dip before freezing will depend on how quickly you dip them.
+The number of pops you dip before freezing will depend on how quickly you dip them.
 Get the pops in the freezer before the red coating becomes hard.

 Add more red coating to your glass as needed.
-If your red coating starts to become thick, reheat in microwave for 10-15 seconds.
+If your red coating starts to become thick, reheat in the microwave for 10-15 seconds.
 Stir the coating and continue dipping your pops.

 Once all of your pops are dipped you can begin to decorate.
 You will have excess red coating (it is necessary in order to dip all of your pops).
-You can simply spread it on a parchment-lined baking sheet and freeze for 10 minutes to save for another use.
-Or you can add corn syrup to it an make your red modeling chocolate.
+You can simply spread it on a parchment-lined baking sheet and freeze it for 10 minutes to save for another use.
+Or you can add corn syrup to it and make your red modeling chocolate.
 See notes in the ingredients list above.

 add modeling chocolate spots on the rice krispie treat ladybugs